Education

 • 2000 Admitted to the British Columbia Bar

-She is also experienced in pursuing her clients’ interests in urgent interlocutory applications, short and lengthy trials, appeals, arbitrations and mediations.
-She has appeared at all levels of court in British Columbia as well as the Yukon Supreme Court and the Human Rights Tribunal.
-She has represented clients in matters before the federal and provincial Privacy Commissioner offices.
+Karen has extensive experienced in pursuing her clients’ interests in urgent interlocutory applications, short and lengthy trials, appeals, arbitrations, mediations, complaints and inquiries before the privacy commissioners, and judicial reviews.
+She has appeared at all levels of court in British Columbia, as well as in courts in other provinces and territories.

-Ms. Zimmer believes in the importance of assessing risk exposure early on in her retainer and providing ongoing risk management advice to ensure that contentious matters do not escalate.
+Karen believes in the importance of assessing risk exposure early on in her retainer and providing ongoing risk management advice to ensure that contentious matters do not escalate.
 Where litigation is to be avoided, she is experienced in working with her clients to achieve a resolution.
+Karen appreciates that her areas of practice frequently require quick action and responds accordingly.

 On A Personal Note...